 During the tour, you will have amazing views of the Valley of the Volcanos as it is known.
 The trail begins along a cobblestone road where you will pass the local rose farms and head towards the pastoral lands.
 Along the way, you will gain a feel for the local agricultural life against the backdrop of snow-capped volcanos.

-Another of the adventures that we will do is the rappelling waterfalls.
-In the afternoon you will be provided with the necessary equipment (wetsuit, waterproof jacket, helmet, harness with tools) and you will get a security instruction.
-Tourists do not need any experience or special physical condition.
-Then we will continue to get to the waterfall (10 minutes) and begin canyoning at the Chamana waterfall.
+We will continue the adventure with waterfall rappelling in the afternoon.
+You will be provided with the necessary equipment (wetsuit, waterproof jacket, helmet, harness with tools) and you will receive safety instructions.
+You do not need any experience or a certain physical condition.
+We will walk to the waterfall (10-minute walk) and begin rappelling at the Chamana waterfall.
 We will rappel 3 waterfalls, which are 15m (49 ft), 10m (33 ft), and 45m (148 ft) in height respectively.
 Afterwards, we will return to the city of Baños.

 Overnight in Baños

 Beautiful waterfalls and lush forests surround the tranquil town of Baños.
 It is known as the ‘Gateway to the Amazon’ as it is located on the Pastaza River in the High Amazon Basin.
 Also a major religious centre with Catholics believers saying that the Virgin Mary appeared near the waterfalls to protect the city from natural disasters.
 This is because the city is overshadowed by the highly active Tungurahua volcano.
 During your day in Baños you begin by visiting the magical waterfalls of Pailón del Diablo and you will use a cable car across a ravine to see Manto de la Novia up close in person.